Pr0teus/BROS/README.md

 Brazilian OSINT Sources

 This is a basic specification of Brazilian Open Source Information Sources, pre-compiled with requirements and what kind of information it can provide.
+The main objective of this repo is to answer the question: If I have a CPF what kind of information i can discover? or if I have a CPF and BIRTHDATE what else can I get ?

+# How to test:
+1. pip install virtualenv
+2. virtualenv venv
+3. source venv/bin/activate
+4. pip install -r requirements.txt
+5. python3 kkk.py --help

+# With docker
+1. docker build -t neo4j .
+2. docker run -d -p 7474:7474 -p 7473:7473 -p 7687:7687 --name neo4j_container neo4j

+# Some examples:
+* python3 kkk.py --data-source ./tests/fake_sources --show-fields show all fields that you can get from fake_sources
+* python3 kkk.py --data-source ./tests/fake_sources --graph image.png = write an image with the graph
+* python3 kkk.py --data-source ./tests/fake_sources --neo4j ./config.yaml = write the graph into neo4j for posterior analysis.

+You can change the ./tests/fake_sources to ./data/Brazil

 ## How to contribute